 No. A minor penalty for hooking should be called.
-The rationale is that the since the time in the period expired, the player was never denied a reasonable chance to score, and therefore the foul did not meet all the criteria required to award a Penalty Shot.
-Rule 24.8 (III); Rule 55.2 and Rule 57.6 with no one to pass before reaching the goal.
+The rationale is that the since the time in the period expired, the player was never denied a reasonable chance to score, and therefore the infraction did not meet all the criteria required to award a Penalty Shot.
+Rule 24.8 (III); Rule 55.2 and Rule 57.6

+A13, steals the puck from B25 in Team B's defending zone.
+B25 turns and trips A13 who is now in the neutral zone with no one to pass before reaching the goal.
 The trip causes A13 to fall to the ice and lose the puck.
 What is the call?
-Where do you find this in the rule book?

-A13, steals the puck from B25 in Team B's defending zone.
-B25 turns and trips A13 who is now in the neutral zone